Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Numerical experiments

 \subsection{Experiments on image data}

 In this experiment, we use the MNIST dataset consisting of images of digits $0$--$9$.
 We take 100 images each from the set of $6$s, $7$s and $9$s, treating each as a function $f : \{1, \dots, m\} \times \{1, \dots, n\} \;\to\; [0,256]$, where $f(i,j)$ is the intensity of the pixel at column $i$, row $j$.
-For each pair of images, we compute the $L^1$ distance, the $1$-Wasserstein distance and the unweighted straight-line homotopy vineyard distance $\mathbb{V}(f,g)$ using $H_1$ persistent homology.
-When computing the latter two distances, we invert the image and ``filter down'', so lighter regions, holes, appear first and are captured as persistent features.
+For each pair of images, we compute the $L^1$ distance, the $1$-Wasserstein distance and the unweighted straight-line homotopy vineyard distance $\mathbb{V}(f,g)$.
+When computing the latter two distances, we use $H_1$ homology and we invert the image and ``filter down'', so holes appear first and are captured as persistent features.
 Using multi-dimensional scaling (MDS), we embed the data as points in the plane whose pairwise distances approximate those we computed.
 Figure~\ref{fig:digits} shows the results.

 We see that $1$-Wasserstein distance is unable to distinguish between $6$s and $9$s since they are almost the same up to rotation.
 On the other hand, $L^1$ distance does not separate the $7$s and $9$s since they have bright pixels in similar areas (at the top of the digit), and the loop in the $9$ is not detected by $L^1$ distance.
 Vineyard distance separates the three classes much better, drawing a distinction between $6$s and $9$s based on the location of the hole, and $7$s based on the absence of a loop.
 As of yet, we are not arguing for vineyard distance as an efficient method for image classification since it is more computationally expensive than either of the comparators used here.
 However, this experiment demonstrates the qualitative differences between the three distances.